stassius/StableHoudini/README.md

-# StableHoudini
-Stable Diffusion Houdini Toolset
+# Stable Diffusion Houdini Toolset

-Tested with A1111 and ControlNet version as of 25.04.2023 (april 2023).
+*Tested with Automatic1111 and ControlNet version as of 25.04.2023 (april 2023).*

 Developed by Stanislav Demchenko (stassius) for EVR Systems.